itsdawei/dpvis/tests/README.md

 This guide illustrates the basic usages of [`DPArray`]() in the context of generating the first `n` values of the Fibonacci sequence using dynamic programming.
 The Fibonacci sequence is defined recursively.
 The first two elements `arr(0)` and `arr(1)` are `0` and `1`, respectively.
 The `i`th element of the Fibonacci sequence is defined as `arr(i) = arr(i - 1) + arr(i - 2)`.

-The following function returns a [`DPArray`]() of shape `n` that contains the fisrt `n` numbers in the Fibonacci sequence.
+The following function returns a one-dimensional [`DPArray`]() of shape `n` that contains the fisrt `n` numbers in the Fibonacci sequence.
 Note that we will use the `display` import later to visualize this dynamic programming algorithm.

         # Import the DPArray class.
         from dp import DPArray, display